ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](seq_process_fx.gif)](seq_process_fx.gif)

-Each line of the convert command generates a new image, except the last line where I just [Appended](../layers/#append) all the working images together to output the results of all the processing steps, rather than just the final image.
+Each line of the convert command generates a new image, except the last line where I just [appended](../layers/#append) all the working images together to output the results of all the processing steps, rather than just the final image.

 This technique lets you follow what each step (wrapped in parenthesis) of the very complex command produced, and allows for easier debugging of each step in of a process.

 Note how it only uses the initial image's size and shape to generate the initial shape of the button, so you are free to use any shape or image you like!
 The rest of the command will process it just like before.

-Of course you would normally [Delete](#delete) all the temporary working images.
-That is I would replace the last line in the above with something like this...
+Of course, you would normally [delete](#delete) all the temporary working images.
+That is, I would replace the last line in the above with something like this...

 ~~~{.skip}
 -delete 0--2  seq_process_result.gif
 ~~~

-Other ways of checking the results is to pipe the result into the `"display"` command, so as to view the results on screen, instead of saving to an image file.
+Another way of checking the results is to pipe them into the `"display"` command, so as to view them on screen, instead of saving to an image file.
-That is use something like this for the last line...
+That is, use something like this for the last line...

 ~~~{.skip}
 +append  miff:- | display -